126,700,000 hectares (1,267,000 sq. km.) (489,191 sq. mi.)

 cheetah, West African giraffe, golden jackal, elephant, Addax antelope

 Savanna and desert

 Named after the Niger River, Niger is the largest nation in West Africa.
 The Sahara Desert covers more than 80 percent of its land.
 Even its non-desert portions are threatened by drought.

 Niger’s hot and dry landlocked position has put it at a great disadvantage.
-It is one of the poorest countries in the world, with low literacy, lack of infrastructure, and little health care.
+It is one of the poorest countries in the world, with low literacy, lack of infrastructure, and little access to health care.

-While Niger has a number of national parks and protected areas, the majority of its people don’t understand the value that wildlife or flora bring to their nation.
+While Niger has a number of national parks and protected areas, the majority of its people don’t see the value that wildlife or flora bring to their nation.
 In fact, hunting has been legal since 1996, and local and foreign hunters often pick off everything from sheep to gazelles one by one.
 Without conservation education and poaching enforcement, some of these rare species will face extinction.